kingzachy20/P1.2-Pedal-To-The-Metal/docs/submission.md

 # Submission Instructions

+At the end of class:

+1. Commit and push your changes.

 ## If you are still working on the lesson:

-1. Commit and push your changes.
 1. Submit a link to the **step-3** branch of your **Prototype-1** repository.
 1. Leave a brief comment explaining:
    - The step you were working on at the end of the block.